junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 ### Loophole fix

-If Cas is already in Sunrise Wyoming on 1861.3.5, the why he isn't there when Dean prays for him?
+If Cas is already in Sunrise Wyoming on 1861.3.5, then why he isn't there when Dean prays for him?

 (time travel loophole -> learn from HP3 to fix)